TheWebScrapingClub/webscraping-from-0-to-hero/Pages/Antibot/Cloudflare.md

 Use [Wappalyzer Chrome Extension](https://github.com/reanalytics-databoutique/webscraping-open-doc/blob/0386528f99a1209a538f6d042e859cd9933011c8/Pages/Tools/Wappalyzer.md)

 ### Recommended approach to Cloudflare Bot Management
-**BEST CHOICE**: Depends from the configuration of the single website, but [Playwright](https://github.com/reanalytics-databoutique/webscraping-open-doc/blob/main/Pages/Tools/Playwright.md) + [Stealth](https://github.com/reanalytics-databoutique/webscraping-open-doc/blob/main/Pages/Tools/Playwright_stealth.md) are usually enough for scraping.
+**BEST CHOICE**: Each website can be configured with different degrees of protection.
+The best approach is using  [Playwright](https://github.com/reanalytics-databoutique/webscraping-open-doc/blob/main/Pages/Tools/Playwright.md) + a privacy focused browser like Brave or antidetect browser like Gologin.

 A good solution, still to be tested by our side, is to find the IP address of the web server of the target website and then scrape from there.
+An updated version of the solution techniques with code can be found on [The Web Scraping Club](https://substack.thewebscraping.club "The Web Scraping Club").

 ### Reference and interesting links
 [Official web page](https://www.cloudflare.com/en-gb/products/bot-management/)